Ketel Marte Player Props: Diamondbacks vs. Phillies

-On Tuesday, Ketel Marte (.417 on-base percentage in past 10 games, 67 points above season-long percentage) and the Arizona Diamondbacks face the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
-First pitch is at 9:40 PM ET.
+Ketel Marte and his .417 on-base percentage over his past 10 games (67 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Philadelphia Phillies and Ranger Suarez on June 14 at 9:40 PM ET.

-In his most recent appearance, he racked up three hits (going 3-for-5 with a double) against the Phillies.
+He racked up three hits (going 3-for-5 with a double) in his most recent appearance against the Phillies.

 Ketel Marte Game Info & Props vs. the Phillies